inductiva/sph-demos/DATASET.md

 ## Generate a Dataset via Inductiva API

 Whether you want to explore a design space or generate a dataset for machine learning, **Inductiva API** has you covered.
-Now, that you know how to run a SPH simulation and build a scenario, all that is required is to select the range of parameters you want to explore and add a `for` loop to your workflow.
+Now, that you know how to run an SPH simulation and build a scenario, all that is required is to select the range of parameters you want to explore and add a `for` loop to your workflow.

-Of course, running one simulation at a time would be a pain.
-So, **Inductiva API** also covers that.
-Let's see how to generate a dataset of 100 simulations with different parameters and with the simulations distributed over 10 machines!
+Of course, running one simulation at a time would be a pain. **Inductiva API** simplifies it and you can generate a dataset with the simulations distributed over multiple machines.

+Let's see an example for 100 simulations with different parameters and with the simulations distributed over 10 machines!

 If you are a solo adventurer, you can get started with the script `generate_dataset.py` in the `scenario` folder.
 Otherwise, let's go step by step.
 Our starting point is the `FluidBlock` scenario we have created previously, to make this exploration.

 In this dataset, we want to vary the position, dimensions and velocity of the fluid block, as well as the viscosity of the fluid.
 The other variables will be kept constant.

 ```python
 import inductiva